 - Explore and recommend specific actions and strategies to serve the needs of women in these professions.

-The WBCM is led by the Charter Committee, made up of business continuity professionals representing a range of industries within the field.
-The Charter Committee will be elected every two years.
+The WBCM is led by the Executive Committee, made up of business continuity professionals representing a range of industries within the field.

 DRI Foundation Support

-Many thanks are due to the DRI Foundation for creating the WBCM group and providing broad-ranging support that enable our success.
+Many thanks are due to the DRI Foundation for creating the WBCM group and providing broad-ranging support that enables our success.

 Al Berman, DRI Foundation President